-Hoping that a recent high-performing mutual fund repeats its feat in the future or that a bet on short-term market news, such as Brexit, pays off, managers and financial advisers of active funds regularly pitch individual investors to jump on and off from investments.
+Hoping that a recent high-performing mutual fund repeats its feat in the future or that a bet on short-term market news pays off, managers and financial advisers of active funds regularly pitch individual investors to jump on and off from investments.
 However, studies have shown that between 67% and 97% of mutual funds get beaten by index funds.

 What is an expense ratio?